DiptoSarkar182/galaxy_tech/README.md

 complete their purchase.

 - **Order History:** Users can view their past orders, including the purchased items, quantities, and total cost.

+- **Email Service:** Through sendgrid email service, users are able to confirm account and reset password.

 [//]: # (- **Product Reviews:** Users can leave reviews for products they've purchased, including a rating and comments.)